cjsquared-dev/weather_dashboard/README.md

 ## Usage
-Whenever you need to see the weather, run this application!
-Put in a city name and let the API do the search and retrieve your weather forecast data!
+Whenever you need to see the weather, put in a city name to search and let the site through API magic retrieve your weather forecast data!

 ## License